If you are in immediate danger, call 911 or the GW Police Department.

 Call GWPD at 202-994-6111 to file a report.

 A GWPD officer will meet with you and ask you for details about what happened.
-You can request that a member of the Sexual Response & Consultation (SARC) team or the GWPD’s victims’ service coordinator be present during the conversation for support.
+You can request that a member of the Sexual Response & Consultative (SARC) team or GW's Victim Services Specialist be present during the conversation for support.

 A report filed with GWPD will not automatically start an investigation.
-Your report will first be reviewed by the victims’ services coordinator or the Title IX Coordinator and and then you will be contacted by them to discuss your options.
+Your report will first be reviewed by the Victim Services Specialist or the Title IX Coordinator and and then you will be contacted by them to discuss your options.

-Filing a police report can be an important step if you want to seek a protection order through the court system.
+Filing a police report can be an important step if you want to seek a Civil Protection Order through the civil court system.
 It can also be helpful, though it is not required, if you want to pursue a student conduct complaint.

 If you are interested in criminal charges or a criminal investigation, GWPD can also help you file a report with The Metropolitan Police Department.
 An MPD report would start a formal investigation.